Catching the Wave of Attunement:

 This conference will focus on the importance of attunement in the different relationships involved within the systems surrounding the care of a child and their family.
 It will focus particularly on the highly complex situations of the family justice system, child protection and mental health.

-There will be key notes from international experts, choices of workshops and poster presentations from the VIG international community.
+There will be key notes from international experts, cutting edge international research , choices of UK practice-based workshops and poster presentations from the VIG international community.

-We are really pleased to announce that two of the keynote speakers who were important to the foundation of the development of VIG in the UK:
+We are really pleased to announce that two of the keynote speakers were important to the foundation of the development of VIG in the UK: Colwyn Trevarthen and Claske Houwing:

 How the essential foundations of early care in families and education mirror interactive relational therapy